 How much should I feed my indoor cat?
 For most new cat owners, this is a question that is quite common.
 Contrary to the simplicity of the question, the right answer is much more complicated.
 There are numerous answers to this questions.
 Answers usually vary depending on the cat.

 Regardless of the answers, you can get on the internet, a trustworthy source of the information you are searching for is your veterinarian.
 This should also be your first step.
 Since this doctor has lots of experience with your cat, it will be easy to give more accurate information.
 You can also get answers to any question on your mind.
-If you are searching for feeding tips which apply to all cats, then this article provides all the necessary information.
+If you are searching for feeding tips that apply to all cats, then this article provides all the necessary information.

 The quantity you feed your cat depends on various factors.
 These include the following: